samirqa/Samir-NHSBSA/README.md

 * [Report](#report)

 ## General info
-This is automation Test project to Check the help you could get to pay for NHS costs
+This is automation Test project to verify to get the Free NHS Costs to Wales

 ## Technologies
 Project is created with: